 never heard back from anyone telling me they were successful.
 I can tell you that it would probably be

 difficult to even track down the right person in a motor vehicle department who could even give you an accurate

 and knowledgeable answer about whether such information even exists, or whether it is available to the

 public.
 If you know or find out anything more about this topic, please let me know.

-- Q: I have an old license plate, or a group of plates, that I'd like to sell.
-Would you be interested in
+Q: I have an old license plate, or a group of plates, that I'd like to sell.
+Would you be interested

 - A: Possibly.
-Please check my want list page
+Please check my lengthy and very specific

 Also, please keep in mind that I'm not going to just mail a check to someone I've never heard of, and hope that